Structure-Based or Structural Testing or Whitebox Testing Techniques

 We Can calculate the number of code coverage by using:

-Now let us go one by one and try to understand each one of the above things.
-But before that, let us take a scenario which can help us the above coverage things easily.
+Now, let us go through each of the above things and try to understand each one.
+But before that, let us take a scenario that can easily help us with the above coverage.

 Example Scenario: